 "Garbage in, garbage out" is a commonly used axiom in computer science and a threat to a project’s success – the quality of output is largely determined by the quality of input.
 Therefore, Data preparation is a key aspect of any data mining project including development of a credit scorecard.
 This is the most challenging and time consuming phase of the CRISP-DM cycle.
 At least 70%, sometimes more that 90%, of total project time is dedicated to this activity.
 It involves data collection, combining multiple data sources, aggregations, transformations, data cleansing, "slicing and dicing", and looking at the breadth and depth of data to get a clear understanding and to transform quantity of data into quality of data so that we can prepare confidently for the next phase – Model Building.

-The previous article in this series, Credit Scorecard Modelling Methodology discussed the importance of a model design and identified its main components including unit of analysis, population frame, sample size, criterion variable, modelling windows, data sources and data collection methods.
+The previous article in this series, Credit Scorecard Modelling Methodology discussed the importance of a model design and identified its main components including unit of analysis, population frame, sample size, criterion variable, modeling windows, data sources and data collection methods.
 Careful consideration of each of the components is imperative for successful data preparation.
-The final product of this stage is a Mining View encompassing the right level of analysis, modelling population, independent and dependent variables.
+The final product of this stage is a Mining View encompassing the right level of analysis, modeling population, independent and dependent variables.

 |Mining view component||Application scorecard case study example|

 |Population frame||Loan applicants with previous bad debt history|

 |Sample size||Through the door applicants during 2015 and 2016|